josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     a.
 The value of **mlEndpoint** below is your web service's **Batch Request URL,** remember to ***remove*** the query string (e.g., "?api\_version=2.0").

-    b.  **apiKey** is the **Primary Key** of your web service.
+    b.  **apiKey** is the **Primary Key** of your web service

     c.
-Delete the following three settings (updateResourceEndpoint, servicePrincipalId, servicePrincipalKey).
+Delete the following three settings (updateResourceEndpoint, servicePrincipalId, servicePrincipalKey)

     d.
-Your tenant string should be populated automatically.
+Your tenant string should be populated automatically

     The JSON will resemble the following:
     ```